 You can get married at anytime 24 hours after the purchase of your marriage license, or within 90 days of purchase.

 How much does a wedding ceremony cost?

-At the bare minimum, about $160.
-The cost to obtain a marriage licence is $60, and the minimum fee for a commissioner is $75 for the ceremony with an additional charge of $25 for a rehearsal.
+At the bare minimum the entire cost is about $160.
+The cost to obtain a marriage license is $60, and the minimum fee for a commissioner is $75 for the ceremony with an additional charge of $25 for a rehearsal.
 However, this is just for the simple legal requirements.
-If your marriage commissioner is providing extra services this price could vary!
+Most marriage commissioners charge a little in order to provide more personalized services.

 What is the difference between a religious and civil ceremony?
 Are they both legal?

 Both of these types of ceremonies are legal.
 There are basic legal requirements that need to be met in order to solemnize a marriage.
 A religious ceremony still has to meet the basic civil requirements but then has added religious connotations.
 A commissioner cannot add religion into their ceremonies.
 (Although the couple, if they wish, may choose to have religious readings or traditions in their ceremony lead by another speaker).